 - How does information related to auto-collateralisation flow between T2S and T2S actors via different messages?

-- Insights on prioritisation of instructions
+- Prioritisation of instructions

 - Which factors are relevant when competing instructions are ready for settlement with the same priority?